JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 #### Stop

-Stopping a job requires the UUID gathered in the StartResponse.
+Stopping a job requires the UUID returned in the StartResponse.
 The user has the option to kill the process gracefully.
 This will give the process time to internally handle the kill request.

 ```proto
 // StopRequest describes StopRequest